KygoSkyrus/skychat/NOTES.md

 - add a search icon next to user serch input
 - create the chat buuble like it was in v1,, the body and the top will be darker which will have senders name and time,, can try to hide this dark strip and on hover show that, for one to one chat it will have only time
 - create a text like hovered toast if toasts are ever neeeded

+**things to do before deploying**
+- add loading more msgs feature, only showing latest 20 rn

 - **least priority**